hirrolot/slice99/README.md

 It also generates `inline static` functions like `MyPoints_sub` that type-check their arguments.
 These functions merely desugar to their untyped `Slice99_*` counterparts.

+### Fundamental types

+This library automatically defines typed slices of several fundamental types.
+I recommend using them instead of untyped `Slice99`, if possible.
+For more information, see the docs.

 ## Projects using Slice99

  - [Hirrolot/smolrtsp](https://github.com/Hirrolot/smolrtsp) --  A small, portable, extensible RTSP 1.0 implementation in C99.